mpenet/casyn/README.md

 ;; We now create a client function for our future requests ;; This will manage the node selection, connection pooling, and client ;; workflow for every command.
-It also allows you to set failover and ;; timeout at this level or inherit thesse from cluster settings.
+It also allows you to set failover and ;; timeout at this level or inherit these from cluster settings.

 (def c (client-fn cl))
 ```